 Also, he can use his resources to support the mission field.
 In the apostolic era, the missionary trips of the apostles, required financial help, and the rich church members gladly supported the cause of God.
-This sense of stewardship on the part of early believers to the resources given to them by God is a noble illustration for the members in the church today who are blessed with riches.
+This sense of stewardship on the part of early believers to the resources given to them by God is a noble illustration for the members in the church today who are blessed with wealth.

 Life with its glories quickly passes away and the “son of man” “shall be made as grass” (Isaiah 51:12).
-The rich believer who see life in its proper perspective will seize the opportunity to share his riches before the time when he can’t do that (James 1:10).
-The man who depends on his riches will one day pass way along with them, without securing the most desired blessing, eternal life.
+The wealthy believer who sees life in its proper perspective will seize the opportunity to share his resources before the time when he can’t do that (James 1:10).
+The man who depends on his resources will one day pass away along with them, without securing the most desired blessing, eternal life.

-Thus, the brother who is rich needs to see its vanity (Matthew 6:19; Luke 12:16–21).
-Instead, he should focus his attention upon the wealth of Christian privileges in this life and upon the riches of eternal life (Matthew 19:29).
-The rich Christian’s only sure basis for rejoicing is found in the security of his relationship with the Lord, for this is his only true wealth will never fade away.
+Thus, the brother who is wealthy needs to see its vanity (Ecclesiastes 1-5).
+And he should focus his attention upon the wealth of Christian privileges in this life and upon the riches of eternal life (Matthew 19:29).
+The prosperous Christian’s only sure basis for rejoicing is found in the security of his relationship with the Lord, for this is his only true wealth which will never fade away.

 In His service,